Detecting Road Obstacles by Erasing Them: Approach

 While our inpainting strategy preserves the general appearance of the road surface, it still yields unavoidable imperfections due to road markings, texture details, and the non-zero contributions of obstacles located close to the patch edges.
 Thus, simply comparing the original image with the inpainted one via pixel difference would yield many false positive detections.
 To handle this, we introduce a {\it discrepancy network} that we train to distinguish significant differences from inpainting artifacts.

 We implement our discrepancy network using a two-stream architecture, shown in Fig.~\ref{fig:method_discrepancy_architecture}, that takes as input the original image and the inpainted one.
-Both inputs are first processed by a VGG~\cite{Simonyan15} feature extractor.
+Both inputs are first processed by a ResNeXt101~\cite{Xie17b} feature extractor, pretrained for ImageNet~\cite{Deng09} and frozen at training time.
 The resulting features are then concatenated and fused through $1\times1$ convolutions.
-Furthermore, we compute a point-wise correlation map of the image and inpainting features, which we append as an additional channel to the output of the $1\times1$ convolutions.
+Furthermore, we compute a point-wise correlation map: At each location in the feature map, we calculate the dot product between the image feature vector and the corresponding inpainting feature vector.
+We append these dot products as an additional channel to the output of the $1\times1$ convolutions.
 The concatenated features are then passed to an upconvolution pyramid, and we obtain the desired heatmap via a softmax.